 Our department, along with other law enforcement agencies from Santa Barbara and Ventura County, train weekly with Dave Inglis, one of the foremost K9 trainers in the United States.
 Weekly training sessions focus on tasks such as searching, apprehension, drug detection, obedience, agility and confined searches.

 The National Police Dog Foundation, founded by Dave and Debbie Inglis, has assisted in the purchase of all of our canines (past and present).
 Donations made by Ventura Baptist Church were provided to the Foundation for the purchase of Falco.
+If you are looking to give to your local church may want to consider mobile giving as one way of doing so.
 The Foundation seeks donations from the community and uses the money to purchase and train police dogs for law enforcement agencies throughout Ventura County.
 The donation of a trained police dog and handler is a tremendous benefit to our Department and to the community.
 On average the cost for a canine is $12,000, with an additional $8,000-$10,000 for training and certification, no tax payer dollars are used for the effort.
 All of the training is provided through the generosity of donations to the Foundation.